Skip to navigation Skip to content Skip to subnav

 • § 6907.
 Remedial action

-(a) Coordinated treatment plan.
-If the investigation produces evidence that the vulnerable adult has been abused, neglected, or exploited, the Commissioner shall arrange for the provision of protective services in accordance with a written coordinated treatment plan.
+(a) Protective services.
+If the investigation produces evidence that the vulnerable adult has been abused, neglected, or exploited, and protective services are not in place, the Department shall pursue available protective services.

 (b) Consent to services.

-(1) Protective services shall be provided only with the consent of the vulnerable adult, his or her guardian, or through appropriate court action.
-If the vulnerable adult does not consent, protective services shall not be provided, unless provision of protective services is court-ordered.
+(1) Protective services shall be provided only with the consent of the vulnerable adult; the vulnerable adult’s guardian, agent under power of attorney, or agent under advance directive; or through appropriate court action.
+If the vulnerable adult does not consent, protective services shall not be provided, unless provision of protective services is court ordered.

 • § 6908.
 Immunity from liability